-A recovering Southern Baptist born in 1965 as the grand finale of five children to a Southern Baptist minister and his wife, Whosoever founder Rev. Candace Chellew comes by her need for recovery honestly.
+A recovering Southern Baptist born in 1965 as the grand finale of five children to a Southern Baptist minister and his wife, she comes by her need for recovery honestly.

-She gave up her faith at age 17, about the same time she entered a career in journalism that would span some 25 years (including a six-year stint at CNN in Atlanta), but despite the allegations of some conservative pundits, the media was not to blame for making her Godless for a brief few years.
-Instead, Rev. Chellew did what so many gay, lesbian, bisexual and transgender people do — she believed the lie that she couldn’t be both a lesbian and a Christian.
+She gave up her faith at age 17, about the same time she entered a career in journalism that would span some 25 years (including a six-year stint at CNN in Atlanta).
+But despite the allegations of some conservative pundits, the media was not to blame for making her Godless for a brief few years.
+Instead, Candace did what so many gay, lesbian, bisexual and transgender people do — she believed the lie that she couldn’t be both a lesbian and a Christian.

 She returned to the church in her early 20s, kicking and screaming, at the insistence of her first girlfriend.
-She describes her first service at a Metropolitan Community Church in Atlanta, Georgia as “coming home.”
+She describes her first service at a Metropolitan Community Church in Atlanta as “coming home.”

-Rev. Chellew entered seminary in 1998, a couple of years after she founded Whosoever.
-The magazine had drawn the attention of many in opposition to GLBT equality in church and society and she sought the tools to answer her critics.
-What she discovered in seminary was a whole new way to approach the question of homosexuality, gender identity and spirituality and a new way to answer critics that was a lot less stressful.
+Candace entered seminary in 1998, a couple of years after founding Whosoever.
+The magazine and website had drawn the attention of many in opposition to GLBT equality in church and society, and she sought the tools to answer her critics.
+What she discovered in seminary was a whole new way to approach the question of homosexuality, gender identity and spirituality — and a new way to answer critics that was a lot less stressful.

-Rev. Chellew graduated from the Candler School of Theology at Emory University in Atlanta, Georgia in 2002 with a Master of Theological Studies degree.
-She was ordained in 2003 by Gentle Spirit Christian Church in Atlanta, Georgia.
-In July 2004, she became assistant pastor at Garden of Grace United Church of Christ in Columbia, South Carolina (what was then MCC Columbia).
-In 2007, she was licensed as a United Church of Christ minister and became associate pastor at Garden of Grace.
+Candace graduated from the Candler School of Theology at Emory University in Atlanta in 2002 with a master of theological studies degree.
+She was ordained in 2003 by Gentle Spirit Christian Church in Atlanta.
+In July 2004 she became assistant pastor at Garden of Grace United Church of Christ in Columbia, S.C., (what was then MCC Columbia).
+In 2007 she was licensed as a United Church of Christ minister and became associate pastor at Garden of Grace.
 She is also a spiritual director, trained through the Episcopal Diocese of Atlanta.

-She was an original co-host of Rainbow Radio when it began in 2005.
-Rainbow Radio is the first radio show for GLBT people in South Carolina, and continues to remain on the air.
+She was an original co-host of Rainbow Radio, the first radio show for GLBT people in South Carolina, when it began in 2005.